FortiShield/MergeMate/docs/docs/index.md

 # Overview

-CodiumAI MergeMate is an open-source tool to help efficiently review and handle pull requests.
+KhulnaSoft MergeMate is an open-source tool to help efficiently review and handle pull requests.

 - See the [Installation Guide](./installation/index.md) for instructions on installing and running the tool on different git platforms.